 Another popular option for those with just a little neck dive is to get a strap that will grip to your shoulder a little better, thus stopping the neck from dropping.
-For this, you can look at either a wider strap, or better yet a strap with a cotton or suede back that will naturally grip onto your shirt a little better.
+For this, you can look at either a wider strap, or better yet a strap with some sort of gripping material to the back that will hold the strap in place.

 Reduce The Weight At The Headstock

 No, I’m not suggesting you cut off some of the headstock (though I’m sure some have gone so far).
 Those of us who use locking tuners know they can oftentimes weigh more than non-locking tuners, but even if you’re not using locking tuners, there may be some opportunity to reduce the weight at the headstock by swapping out your tuners for something lighter.
 While you can find tuners with pearloid buttons rather than metal ones, you can also often find specially made lightweight versions of many existing tuners.